 Named an honorary Ambrosian in 1998, Allaert Feeney has always embodied the spirit of St. Ambrose.

-Returning to his alma mater in 1979, Ed Henkhaus dedicated the majority of his career to his alma mater to serving as vice president for finance under President Emeritus Ed Rogalski, PhD.
+Returning to his alma mater in 1979, Ed Henkhaus (at left with Lynne) dedicated the majority of his career to his alma mater to serving as vice president for finance under President Emeritus Ed Rogalski, PhD.
 Ed Henkhaus helped improve the university's financial standing, while supporting significant growth of the physical campus and the endowment fund, until his retirement in 2008.

 The late Lynne Henkhaus was an active advocate for St. Ambrose, also touching many lives in the Quad-Cities community through her work as a dedicated teacher and reading specialist.